Spay and Neuter in Glen Ellyn, IL

 Spaying and neutering pets is highly encouraged for a reason; there are millions of stray cats and dogs around the country in need of loving homes, and many shelters cannot handle such a large number.
 Pet overpopulation is a very real concern, especially in urban areas.
 To curb this trend, pet spay and neuter surgeries have proven to be the most effective and humane solution.
 Our doctors at Glen Ellyn Animal Hospital are very much in favor of these procedures and the benefits they provide.
+Call (630) 469-7400 to learn how this surgery can benefit your pet.

 What Are the Benefits?